HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 #### **`[Backend]` Evaluation Submission Service**

--   **Responsibility**: Ingests completed evaluation submissions from users.
-It performs initial synchronous validation and, upon success, saves the submission and enqueues the necessary asynchronous jobs for data integrity checks and analysis.
+-   **Responsibility**: Ingests completed evaluation submissions.
+It performs initial validation, creates the core submission records in the database, and then orchestrates the **"Pluggable Flagging Engine."** It iterates through and executes all registered **synchronous** flagging strategies.
+Finally, it enqueues a single, generic `process_async_flags` job for the worker to handle the asynchronous strategies.
 -   **Key Interfaces**: A `POST /evaluations/submissions` endpoint.
--   **Dependencies**: Database, `Redis` (to enqueue jobs), `Authentication Service`.
+-   **Dependencies**: Database, `Redis`, `Authentication Service`, `Flagging Engine`.
 -   **Technology Stack**: Python, FastAPI, SQLAlchemy, Pydantic.

 ---